MS-crew/BetterScp106/README.md

 after_pocketing_scp_cooldown: 60
 # How much cooldown should be after canceling Pocketing a scp?
 canceled_pocketing_scp_cooldown: 15
 # How far can you go to victims with Stalk.
-If you want everywhere you can enter crazy numbers like 99999
 stalk_distance: 200
+# Stalk from any distance.
+stalk_from_everywhere: false
+# Warn victim before Stalk.
+stalk_warning: false
 # How low should the health of the target to be stalked be?
 106 tracks moribund targets, so the target to be stalked will be the one with the lowest health and the one you set. (if you want him to be able to stalk everyone, you can just write 101)
 stalk_targetmax_healt: 90
 # How much healt would a successful stalk cost?